ml-and-ds-papers-on-the-go/andre-ye.github.io/history/lecture-notes/movements-for-liberation.md

 - Maybe if we are not thinking strictly religiously, we can think of it being inherent to mankind.
   - Perhaps call them "sets of rights" *inherent* to **humanness**.
   - Everyone should have access to and should not be denied.

+#### Universalistic Conceptions of Liberty
 - An emerging univeralistic conception of liberty; one that is not tied to any sets of limitations like reason, etc.
   - You can say that one of the bases is the new intellectual tradition and new sets of writings, ideas, and histories.
     - Declaration of Independence (document that had been forgotten in the American legal tradition; not a legal document or a foundational legal piece, was written at the height of the Revolutionary War as a political statement).
-    - A formerly enslaved black man - David Walker - uncovered the document as part of claims for immediate revolution.
+    - A formerly enslaved black man - **David Walker** - uncovered the document as part of claims for immediate revolution.
     - *All men* have rights; a synthetic tradition being chrystallized to create new antiracist traditions.
 - Walker is rediscovering tradition of putting new interpretation and synthesis of these ideas around universalistic claims of rights, drawing on the past.

 ### Abolition and Race
-- Needed to be around questions of race; pro-slavery arguments like moral, Christian, civilizational, based on rights, etc. boils down to enslaved peoples are inferior.
+- Needed to be around questions of race; pro-slavery arguments like moral, Christian, civilizational, based on rights, etc. boils down to *enslaved peoples are inferior.*
-- Abolitionists fought against the idea that enslaved peoples were inferior.
+- Abolitionists fought against the root-level idea that enslaved peoples were inferior.
 - Pro-colonization claims (are inferior but perhaps slavery should end) begin to be undone in the 1830s to 1840s.
   - Proof: oratories, traditions, intellectual ideas, legislative documents, etc.
   - Attempting to articulate this set of ideas.